 |

-snuff – the largest size which could be sold without incurring tax!
-She
+packets of snuff – the largest size which could be sold without incurring

-always looked rather unkempt, invariably wore black high-button boots and was
+tax!
+She always looked rather unkempt, invariably wore black high-button

-usually seen smoking her clay pipe.
-She had six in all and when one became
+boots and was usually seen smoking her clay pipe.
+She had six in all and when

-blocked she would bury it in the garden and retrieve the one which had been
+one became blocked she would bury it in the garden and retrieve the one which

 |